cxengage/cxengage.github.io/README.md

 (delay 30 seconds)
 ```

-The **delay** command will delay further evaluation of a reaction.
-This delay respects the execution block
-in which it is evaluated.
-In a sequential block, it will block further evaluation until the delay expires.
-In a parallel execution block the delay is evaluated in parallel to the other members of the block, thus
-causing the delay to act as a *minimum evaluation time* command rather than a strict delay.

-Valid time durations are:
-* seconds
-* minutes
-* hours
-* days

 #### expect

+The **expect** command will pause execution of the reaction until an event enters the notification service which matches the provided predicate.
+It is recommended to use a **within** when using **expect**, otherwise the reaction may never finish.

 Example:
 ```clojure